Pierre Nord Alexis: Political career

+After Salnave's defeat in the civil war (the Guerre de Salnave or Guerre des Cacos), a provisional government was founded on 27 December 1869 to restore constitutional rule.
+It included Alexis, Jean-Nicolas Nissage Saget, and Michel Domingue.
+They formed an agreement to divide the next presidential terms between themselves, beginning with Nissage Saget, and followed by Domingue and Alexis.
+The provisional government was replaced on 20 March 1870, when Nissage Saget was elected president by the National Assembly of Haiti.
 In the ensuing years, he had a tumultuous career: he was exiled in 1874 but was allowed to return to Haiti a few years later by President Pierre Théoma Boisrond-Canal.
 During the presidency of Lysius Salomon, he was a vocal leader of the opposition, enduring several jail sentences before Salomon was finally ousted in a revolt.
 The new president, Florvil Hyppolite, gave him an important military position in the north, but when President Tirésias Simon Sam resigned, he joined Anténor Firmin in a march on Port-au-Prince in an effort to seize control of the government.

 The new president, however, was his old ally, Boisrond-Canal, who had returned him from exile some twenty years earlier.
 Canal defused the tension by appointing Alexis Minister of War, driving a wedge between him and Firmin.
 Troops loyal to Firmin were finally defeated in Port-au-Prince, leaving only two strongholds, Saint-Marc and Gonaïves, opposed to the new government of Canal and Alexis.
 Alexis took advantage of the situation by negotiating with the United States and declaring himself in support of American interests in the Caribbean.
 The U.S. responded by imposing a naval blockade on the two centers still loyal to Firmin, paving the way for Alexis to seize control of the government for himself.
 On June 28, 1902 there was a street battle in Cap-Haitien between the Firmin and Alexis partisans.
 During the firminist revolt in 1902 he gave Eugene Francois Magloire the defense of Fort Belair in Cap-Haitien.
 He made him a spy during the Civil War.